newrelic/entity-definitions/docs/candidate_relationships.md

 # Candidate Relationships

-Candidate Relationships are a mechanism used to give hints about what relationships should be created by relationship synthesis.
-They are used to create complex relationships between entities within and across different product verticals in the context of an Observability offering.
+Candidate Relationships serve as a valuable mechanism for creating complex connections between entities within and across different product verticals in the context of our Observability offering.

-These relationships refer to the connections between entities within and across different product verticals.
-In the context of our Observability offering, these relationships enable customers to more quickly identify issues, resolve incidents, and correlate data across our distinct product offerings.
+These relationships play a crucial role in enabling customers to quickly identify issues, resolve incidents, and correlate data across our various product offerings.
-However, the current capabilities for creating relationships have limitations, particularly when dealing with entities where only vague data is known.
+While our current capabilities for creating relationships are powerful, they have some limitations, especially when dealing with entities where only limited data is available and the entity GUID cannot be determined directly from a single telemetry datapoint.

-A clear example of such limitations is seen in relating AWS RDS databases.
+An illustrative example of these limitations is evident when relating AWS RDS databases.
-To establish these relationships, data needs to be joined from the Infrastructure agent, which connects to AWS and retrieves information about the provisioned databases, and the New Relic agent, which identifies the applications connected to databases using their connection URIs.
+Establishing these relationships requires joining data from the Infrastructure agent, which connects to AWS and retrieves information about provisioned databases, with data from the New Relic agent, which identifies applications connected to databases using their connection URIs.
-With this combined data, relationships can be created, including the association between an APM application and a database.
+By combining data from both agents, candidate relationships are formed, including the association between an APM application and a database.
-The APM agent may detect the database URL but lacks information about the entity GUID or whether the database is instrumented by New Relic.
-By leveraging the data from both agents, these candidate relationships can be established, enabling a more comprehensive understanding of the interconnected entities and improving users' overall Observability capabilities.

-The [relationship synthesis](relationship_synthesis.md) pipeline will, in turn, join together the data provided by the candidate relationships with the rules defined by the relationship synthesis rules and generate new relationships out of this data.
+In the [relationship synthesis](relationship_synthesis.md) pipeline, the data provided by candidate relationships is combined with the rules defined by the relationship synthesis rules.
+This integration results in the generation of new relationships, further enhancing the Observability experience for our users.

+In the next section, we explain the steps needed to define a new Candidate Relationship.

 # How to create a new Candidate Relationship